 HPV infections come and go without any symptoms.
 But when HPV remains it can create changes in your cells that a Pap test may show are pre-cancerous.
 If such cells are found, your health care provider can then remove the abnormal cells before cancer can develop.

 If you don’t regularly get a Pap test, you’re putting yourself at risk for cervical cancer.
-Your best opportunity for preventing cervical cancer from ever developing is to get the HPV vaccine before you’re sexually active, and then begin regular Pap testing at age 21 as advised by the American Congress of Obstetricians and Gynecologists (ACOG).
+Your best opportunity for preventing cervical cancer from ever developing is to get the HPV vaccine before you’re sexually active, and then begin regular Pap testing at age 21 as advised in 2016 by the American Congress of Obstetricians and Gynecologists (ACOG).

 Don’t take a chance with your future ability to carry a baby to term.
 And don’t take a chance with your life.
 Get regular Pap and HPV tests as appropriate.
 Tell your girlfriends and female relatives to do the same, and together let’s end cervical cancer.